basilhendroff/truenas-iocage-letsencrypt/README.md

 https://github.com/acmesh-official/acme.sh/wiki/dnsapi

-Cloudflare is the default DNS provider for this resource.
+Cloudflare is the default DNS provider for this resource, but this can be easily configured to any of the supported providers.

 ### Prerequisites (Other)